 The risk isn’t just a delayed refund.
 If the underlying issue is missing returns or a balance due, the IRS can escalate.
 It may file a Substitute for Return using only the income data it has, which usually overstates your tax because it doesn’t account for your deductions.
 That assessed balance can trigger collection.

-In 2026, delays are taking longer to resolve.
-With a reduced workforce and a significant backlog heading into filing season, accounts that need manual review are waiting longer than usual.
 The longer transcript issues sit unresolved, the higher the odds of a wage levy or bank levy.

 How Precision Tax Can Help